nss-evening-cohort-19/team5-airDnD/README.md

 - Users can view, edit and delete properties, reservations and messages in addition to creating them.
 - The profile page displays the details of the users profile.
 - Users can logout of the app using the sign out button on navbar.

-## Target Audience

-Users who are fans of the fantasy world of Dungeons and Dragons or anyone wishing to explore something new will find this application entertaining, as they navigate through different mystical properties and experiences.
-Users can take charge and list their space to others or reserve a property or experience for themselves.

-## Purpose

-Purpose of this project is to take a creative approach to vacationing, allowing users to enter another world.
-The popular computer game is intricate and many users are deeply invested in it.
-Creating this application allows users to either be owners and list their space to other users or rent a property in another land, or experience something out of this world.

 ## Contributions